If you or someone you love is suffering from opioid use disorder and needs treatment and support resources, here's how to get connected:

 Designers: Don Eggert, Rev. Diane Sullivan

-This series is made possible in part by funding from:
+The 'Hooked" series was made possible in part by funding from:

-The series is reported and edited by Seven Days news staff; underwriters have no influence on the content.
+The series was reported and edited by Seven Days news staff; underwriters had no influence on the content.